haarts/disknotifier.com-hugo/content/blog/reddit_question/index.md

 ### Clear winner

 Reddit is kind enough to expose an API, and after twiddling around for half an hour, I could download the entire thread as a JSON document.
-Then, together with <a class="text-gray-200 underline hover:no-underline" href="https://stedolan.github.io/jq/" >jq</a>, I did some rudimentary analysis.
+Then, together with [jq](https://stedolan.github.io/jq/), I did some rudimentary analysis.
 Out of the 186 top-level comments, 154 said they use SSH to access their home server.
 That's more than 82%!

 It is essential to say that SSH is exclusively used to manage Linux home servers.
-Windows machines are all managed with <a class="text-gray-200 underline hover:no-underline" href="https://docs.microsoft.com/en-us/troubleshoot/windows-server/remote/understanding-remote-desktop-protocol">RDP<a/>.
+Windows machines are all managed with [RDP](https://docs.microsoft.com/en-us/troubleshoot/windows-server/remote/understanding-remote-desktop-protocol).
 But only a  fraction of the r/selfhosted community members are using Windows machines, just under 5%.

 #### Alternatives

 What I expected to people using more were things like the Linux equivalent of a remote desktop.
-A solution based on <a class="text-gray-200 underline hover:no-underline" href="https://www.raspberrypi.com/documentation/computers/remote-access.html#vnc">VNC</a>, for example.
+A solution based on [VNC](https://www.raspberrypi.com/documentation/computers/remote-access.html#vnc), for example.
 However, there are RDP solutions for Linux as well.

-Another option I thought would be popular would be webUIs to administer a server, like <a class="text-gray-200 underline hover:no-underline" href="https://www.plesk.com/">Plesk</a>.
+Another option I thought would be popular would be webUIs to administer a server, like [Plesk](https://www.plesk.com/).
 But I've read all 500+ comments, and none of them mentions anything like that.
 So it seems I was just dead wrong there.

 #### VPNs